alealiberti/StartDown/Database/README.md

 # Cascina Caccia Database

-This is a brief description of the Database.
-More information on the overall backend project in the [Backend Docs file](../Docs/backend/README.md).
+This is a brief description of the database.
+More information about the overall backend project can be found in the [Backend Docs file](../Docs/backend/README.md).

 ## Developers